canonical/craft-parts/docs/explanation/parts.rst

 can use the :ref:`after` property to define this relationship.
 This property specifies a list containing the names of parts that it will be built after.
 The parts in the list will be *built and staged* before the part is built.

-By default, Craft Parts uses the defined build order to determine which parts can be built in parallel.
-This can be disabled by setting the :ref:`disable_parallel` property to ``True``.

 This is covered in detail in :ref:`part_processing_order`.